This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 is a legal document that explains the tests, treatments, or procedures that your child may need.
 Informed consent means you understand what will be done and can make decisions about what you want.
 You give your permission when you sign the consent form.
 You can have someone sign this form for you if you are not able to sign it.
 You have the right to understand your child's medical care in words you know.
 Before you sign the consent form, understand the risks and benefits of what will be done to your child.
 Make sure all of your questions are answered.

-Your child will need to wear a mask to help prevent the spread of H1N1 influenza to others.
-Caregivers may wear gloves, goggles, and a gown, and anyone near your child should wear a mask.
-Only people who your child needs to help comfort and take care of him may be allowed in his room.
-Anyone in your child's room should wash their hands before they leave the room.
+Your child will need to wear a mask to help prevent the spread of H1N1 influenza to other people.
+People near your child should wear a mask, and they may also need to wear gloves, goggles, and a gown.
+People who enter your child's room should wash their hands before they leave.

-- Bronchodilators: Bronchodilators may be given to help open your child's airways so he can breathe more easily.
+- Bronchodilators help open your child's airways so he can breathe more easily.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.